rust-lang/this-week-in-rust/draft/2020-09-30-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cargo-about](https://crates.io/crates/cargo-about), a handy cargo subcommand to list the dependencies and their licenses!
+This week's crate is [fs-err](https://crates.io/crates/fs-err), a library to make filesystem errors usable.

-Thanks to [Jimuazu](https://users.rust-lang.org/t/crate-of-the-week/2704/820) for the suggestion!
+Thanks to [Emerentius](https://users.rust-lang.org/t/crate-of-the-week/2704/821) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!